LGBTQ literature in Singapore

-This article deals with writing that deals with LGBT themes in a Singapore context.
-It covers literary works of fiction, such as novels, short stories, plays and poems.
+LGBTQ themes are found in Singaporean literature, including literary works of fiction, such as novels, short stories, plays and poems.
 It also includes non-fiction works, both scholarly and targeted at the general reader, such as dissertations, journal or magazine articles, books and even web-based content.

+Access

 Although Singapore lacks a dedicated gay book publisher or gay bookshop, it does have at least one dedicated gay library, Pelangi Pride Centre, which is open weekly to the public.
-Many of the works cited here may be found both in Pelangi Pride Centre, as well as the National Library or other academic libraries in Singapore, as well as in some commercial bookshops under 'gender studies' sections.

 Plays

-The increasing boldness of Singapore writers in sympathetically addressing LGBT themes is intertwined with the growth of English-language theatre from the mid-1980s.
+The increasing boldness of Singapore writers in sympathetically addressing LGBTQ themes is intertwined with the growth of English-language theatre from the mid-1980s.
 It was in theatre that writers first challenged the cultural taboo surrounding homosexuality.
 A fairly regular stream of gay plays were staged in Singapore throughout the 1990s, raising the public profile of sexual minorities.